Padova-Asiago Supernova Group

 Stellar eruptions heralding the explosion of supernovae IIn and Ibn

-One of the most exciting astrophysical discoveries in recent years is that a growing number of SN impostors are followed by genuine SN explosions occurring a few months to years later.
-The chain of event usually produce Type IIn SNe ( Pastorello et al. 2018, MNRAS, 474, 197 ; see Fig. 3).
+One of the most exciting astrophysical discoveries in recent years is that a growing number of SN impostors are followed by a termina SN explosion occurring a few months to years later.
+The chain of event usually produce an hydrogen-rich Type IIn SN ( Pastorello et al. 2018, MNRAS, 474, 197 ; see Fig. 3).

 Fig. 3 Pre- and post-explosion light curves of a sample of Type IIn SNe.
 Figure from Pastorello et al. 2018.

-Although SN impostors are preferentially followed by Type IIn SN explosions, in one case a stellar outburst was observed before the explosion of a SN Ibn.
+Although SN impostors are preferentially followed by Type IIn SN explosions, a stellar outburst was also observed before the explosion of a SN Ibn.
 This single outburst occurred in October 2004 in the galaxy UGC 4904, and was followed after two years by the explosion of the Type Ibn SN 2006jc (Pastorello et al. 2007, Nature, 447, 829; Fig. 4).
-The 2004 event was interpreted as an outburst of a Wolf-Rayet star, which exploded as a luminous core-collapse SN.
+The 2004 event was interpreted as an outburst of a Wolf-Rayet star, which exploded as a luminous, stripped-envelope core-collapse SN.

 Fig. 4 UGC 4904 in 2001 (a), 2004 (b), 2005 (c) and 2006 (d).
 A stellar outburst of a Wolf-Rayet star is detected in 2004 (panel b), two years before the explosion of SN 2006jc (panel d).
 Image from Pastorello et al. 2007.

 Leading researchers: N. Elias-Rosa, A. Reguitti, A. Pastorello, L. Tartaglia.